Artificial Intelligence and the Economist: Risks, Opportunities, and How to Prepare (Updated May 2026)

 Professionals' attitude toward automation

-One Global survey It has been found that 89% of employees say that automation (including AI) has made their work easier, and 91% of them admit that it saves them time and gives them a better work-life balance.
+One Global survey It has been discovered that 89% of employees say that automation (including AI) has made their work easier, and 91% of them admit that it saves them time and gives them a better work-life balance.
 So, the majority of those already working with automated tools don't want to go back.
 This shows that once they've experienced the benefits, professionals no longer view AI with fear but with confidence that it makes them more productive and their work more interesting.

 Is AI something entirely new or just the next change?

-It can be argued that AI represents a more fundamental change, since it is not just a new rule to be applied, but a completely new way of doing the work.
-Instead of manually changing his procedures, with AI the economist must learn a new tool, a new work partner.
-It's more or less like the shift from manual calculations to using a computer and Excel decades ago—a major change.
-But at the same time, the basic principles of the profession remain the same.
-The purpose of an economist's work does not change: providing accurate financial information and advising on the best economic decisions.
-Professional and ethical standards do not change—integrity, care, and critical analysis are the same.
-In this sense, AI can be seen as another step in the evolution of the tools economists use, comparable to electronic calculators, accounting programs, cloud-based financial software, etc.
+It can be argued that AI represents a more fundamental shift, as it is not simply a new rule to be applied but an entirely new way of doing work.
+Instead of the economist manually changing their own procedures, with AI they must learn a new tool, a new work partner.
+It is more or less like the transition from manual calculation to using a computer and Excel decades ago – a huge change.

 How Economists and Businesses Can Adapt to AI – Practical Tips